-- (1) a yearly expenditures report for gifted and talented child educational programming; - (2) program monitoring of twenty-five randomly selected districts; - (3) monitoring of other districts whose identified students are not, as a group, representative of racial and socioeconomic demographics of district student population, districts with unusual budget reports, inappropriate implementation policies or questionable gifted and talented child programming. - (4) a penalty for districts who cannot demonstrate that the depth, breadth, and pace of the curriculum have been and continue to be in compliance with the provisions of Sections 1210.301-308 of Title 70; - (5) a cap on the number of students for whom districts can be reimbursed for gifted and talented services.
-The number of identified students for which a district will receive reimbursement will be limited to: - those students scoring in the top three percent (3%) on any nationally standardized test of intellectual ability, and - those students identified by multiple criteria; up to eight percent (8%) of the total average daily membership of the school district for the preceding year.
+- (1) A yearly expenditures report for gifted and talented child educational programming. - (2) Program monitoring of twenty-five randomly selected districts. - (3) Monitoring of other districts whose identified students are not, as a group, representative of racial and socioeconomic demographics of district student population, districts with unusual budget reports, inappropriate implementation policies or questionable gifted and talented child programming. - (4) A penalty for districts who cannot demonstrate that the depth, breadth, and pace of the curriculum have been and continue to be in compliance with the provisions of Sections 1210.301-308 of Title 70. - (5) A cap on the number of students for whom districts can be reimbursed for gifted and talented services.
+The number of identified students for which a district will receive reimbursement will be limited to: - Those students scoring in the top three percent (3%) on any nationally standardized test of intellectual ability, and - Those students identified by multiple criteria; up to eight percent (8%) of the total average daily membership of the school district for the preceding year.

-It is importa identified and ant to note the d served; rath nat this cap oner it limits re does not limit eimbursement. the number of students who can be
+It is important to note that this cap does not limit the number of students who can be identified and served; rather it limits reimbursement.